-CEGIST collaborates with United State based Nigerian Don on the Development of Manpower for Mathematics.
+CEGIST collaborates with an American-based Nigerian Don on the Development of Manpower for Mathematics.

-The Project seeks to encourage girls at the primary, secondary and tertiary levels to consider Science, Technology, Engineering Mathematics (STEM) Careers.
+The Project seeks to encourage girls at the primary, secondary and tertiary levels to consider Science, Technology, Engineering, and Mathematics (STEM) careers.

-Series of specialized workshops were help in the month of August, 2014 for teachers and lecturers of mathematics and related disciplines as part of implementation of the Program.
+Series of specialized workshops were held in the month of August, 2014 for teachers and lecturers of Mathematics and related disciplines as part of implementation of the Program.
 The Program was formally launched during this period on Tuesday 26th August, 2014.

 On November 12, 2014, Dr. Nkechi Agwu presented some of the outcomes of the CEGIST-FUTA workshops held while she was with us in August.
 The invitation came from the Africana Studies Faculty Interest Group through the Center for Teaching and Learning (CETLS).
 The program took place in CETLS from 1:00-2:00 pm